 You will notice that in this Task 2 essay:

 - the language is easy to understand and not overly complex

 - the first line is a general statement (the writer does NOT paraphrase the question)

 - the writer does NOT put a linking word at the beginning of each sentence (there is no mechanical use of ‘moreover’ ‘besides’ ‘in addition’)

-- The linking is INTERNAL (see the reference words in pink)
+- The linking is INTERNAL (e.g. reference words) and there is clear progress

 - Each paragraph has a clear topic sentence, summarising the purpose of the paragraph

 - There are several OUTCOMES with high-level collocations

 - The outcomes are often written in the form of a CONDITIONAL (If, were it not for…), which we cover in my Conditionals Bootcamp.

 Listen to the podcast below for the full explanation, and see my video in this lesson to watch me analyse a Band 9 essay.